A New Theoretical Framework of Pyramid Markov Processes for Blockchain Selfish Mining: Introduction

-To understand the selfish mining sufficiently, we introduce two practical factors: The efficiency-increased ratio, and the mining rate of jumping miners from the honest mining pool to the dishonest mining pool (the jumping's mining rate, in short).
+To further understand selfish mining, we introduce two practical factors: The efficiency-increased ratio, and the mining rate of jumping miners from the honest mining pool to the dishonest mining pool (the jumping's mining rate, in short).
 Note that the efficiency-increased ratio is used to measure the improved degree of mining efficiency of the dishonest mining pool, while the jumping's mining rate denotes the social reputation and influence of the dishonest mining pool.
-Ulteriorly, to describe the block-pegged process clearly, we propose a two-block leading competitive criterion.
-Thus, we design a block-detained probability sequence to express the block-pegged decision-making of the dishonest mining pool.
+Ulteriorly, to describe the block-pegging process clearly, we propose a two-block leading competitive criterion.
+We design a block-detained probability sequence to express the block-pegging decision-making of the dishonest mining pool.
 To our best knowledge, this paper is the first to add the three practical factors of competitive advantage into the selfish mining scenario.
-By contrast, modeling simple descriptions were developed in the selfish mining by Eyal and Sirer \cite{Eya:2014}, G\H{o}bel et al. \cite{Gob:2016} and others.
-In addition, we find a key phenomenon from the interaction effect between the block-pegged and mining processes: No block is mined during the block-pegged process, that is, the block-pegged and mining processes must be separated from two connected time intervals.
+In addition, we find a key phenomenon from the interaction effect between the block-pegging and mining processes: No block is mined during the block-pegging process, that is, the block-pegging and mining processes must be separated from two connected time intervals.
 This is because each block is generated by means of finding a nonce through solving a cryptographic puzzle of using all the foregoing information of that blockchain in front of this block.
-If the block-pegged and mining processes are not separated, then the cryptographic puzzle can be possibly chaotic for the cryptographic puzzle design in a block by block mining environment.
+If the block-pegging and mining processes are not separated, then the cryptographic puzzle can be possibly chaotic for the cryptographic puzzle design in a block by block mining environment.